Programme

 Tonhalle-Orchester Zürich

-In the Tonhalle-Orchester Zürich, some 100 musicians play approximately fifty different programmes in over 100 concerts per season.
-The orchestra brings together musicians from some twenty nations.
+In the Tonhalle-Orchester Zürich, 100 musicians play around fifty different programmes in over 100 concerts per season.
+The orchestra brings together musicians from twenty nations.
 Guest appearances have taken it to 100 cities in more than thirty countries.
-In addition to the orchestral projects, the musicians also create their own chamber music series.
-Music Director Paavo Järvi is the eleventh principal conductor of the Tonhalle-Orchester Zürich; David Zinman is its conductor emeritus.
+In addition to the orchestral projects, the musicians also create their own chamber music series and may be heard as soloists in a series specifically devoted to them.
+The Music Director Paavo Järvi is the eleventh principal conductor of the Tonhalle-Orchester Zürich; David Zinman is its conductor emeritus.

-The orchestra has released more than forty recordings on CD, including complete cycles of the symphonies by Beethoven, Mahler, Brahms and Schubert.
+The orchestra has released more than forty recordings on CD, including complete cycles of the symphonies of Beethoven, Mahler, Brahms and Schubert.
 Its first recording with Paavo Järvi was devoted to orchestral works by Olivier Messiaen and was awarded the Diapason d’Or in 2019.
-This was followed by recordings of all of Tchaikovsky's symphonies and other orchestral works; the first release with the Fifth symphony was awarded the Preis der deutschen Schallplattenkritik 2020 and the Diapason d’Or 2021.
+This was followed by recordings of all of Tchaikovsky’s symphonies and other orchestral works; the first release with the Fifth Symphony was awarded the Preis der Deutschen Schallplattenkritik 2020 and the Diapason d’Or 2021.
+The latest CD release with works by John Adams is highly praised by the critics and has already been awarded a Diapason d'Or.
+Together with Paavo Järvi the orchestra recently received the Europäischer Kulturpreis 2022.

 Source: tonhalle-orchester.ch